Join Our Team: Clinical Trials Office

 Available internship positions are posted on the Graduate School of Public Health website: http://publichealth.sdsu.edu/fieldpractice/students/index.php

-In collaboration with the UCSD Senior Seminar Program, leading cancer researchers at the Moores Cancer Center teach a course in oncology clinical trials to UCSD undergraduate students.
+In collaboration with the UC San Diego Senior Seminar Program, leading cancer researchers at UC San Diego Moores Cancer Center teach a course in oncology clinical trials to undergraduate students.
 This course presents the current drug development paradigm in cancer therapy.
-Issues covered include (1) an overview of clinical trial phases (I-III); (2) challenges specific to oncology, such as drug toxicity, and (3) working with small patient populations.
+Issues covered include: (1) an overview of clinical trial phases (I-III); (2) challenges specific to oncology, such as drug toxicity; (3) and working with small patient populations.

 This course is hosted by Warren College and details about it are available in the current course catalog or at http://ugseminars.ucsd.edu/.